joeEndacott/numerical_geometry/README.md

 ## Disclaimer

 This code is experimental and educational in nature.
-It may contain bugs, inefficiencies, or unconventional approaches as it represents a learning journey rather than a production codebase.
+It may contain bugs and inefficiencies - use at your own risk!